Best vacuums for hardwood floors in 2024: Tested and loved by our experts for strong performance and reliability on wood

 Jaclyn Turner

-How we test vacuums for hard floors
+How we test vacuums for hardwood floors

 At Homes & Gardens we like to get hands-on experience with all the products we feature.
 You can learn more how we test products in our dedicated guide, and there's a more specific rundown of our vacuum test process in how we test vacuums.

-All of our vacuums are tried and tested in our test centre and in our own homes.
-When in the test centre, we assess each vacuum on carpet, linoleum and wood flooring, two of the most common types of hard floor.
-We test them with flour and sugar, which is a common kitchen spill but also a good proxy for dust and dead skin; cereal, which shows how well it picks up larger debris like crumbs and small stones; and most of all on old hair extensions, which demonstrates how well a vacuum can pick up hair, and whether or not hair gets stuck in its rollers.
+We test using flour and sugar, which is a common kitchen spill, but also a good proxy for dust and dead skin; cereal, which shows how well it picks up larger debris like crumbs and small stones; and most of all on old hair extensions, which demonstrates how well a vacuum can pick up hair, and whether or not hair gets stuck in its rollers.

 Testing flour and sugar on linoleum with the Dyson Cyclone V10 Absolute.
 It has removed a clear path of flour and sugar